Information for Indians

-The Canada Child Tax Benefit (CCTB) and the GST/HST credit are two programs delivered under the Income Tax Act.
-The CCTB is a tax-free monthly payment made to eligible families to help them with the cost of raising children under age 18.
-In order to receive the CCTB, you have to apply for it and you have to file an income tax and benefit return.
-The GST/HST credit is a tax-free quarterly payment that helps individuals and families with low and modest incomes offset all or part of the GST or HST that they pay.
-In order to receive the GST/HST credit, you have to file an income tax and benefit return, and tick the "Yes" box on page one of the return.
-By applying for the CCTB and GST/HST credit, you may also be eligible to receive related provincial or territorial benefits and credits.
+The GST/HST credit is a tax-free quarterly payment that helps individuals and families with low and modest incomes to offset all or part of the GST or HST that they pay.
+In order to receive the GST/HST credit, you have to file an income tax and benefit return, and tick the “Yes” box on page one of the return.
+By applying for the CCB and the GST/HST credit, you may also be eligible to receive related provincial or territorial benefits and credits.

 For more information